ascory/library-PHP/README.md

 > [!WARNING]
 > The library was created by Ascory users.
 No assistance may be provided for this repository.
 By using this code, you automatically agree to the MIT license.
 ## Installation
-1. Upload the `ascory.php` file to your scripts folder.
+Upload the `ascory.php` file to your scripts folder.
+## Usage
-2. Declare an Ascory class:
+Declare an Ascory class:
 ```php
 <?php
 include("ascory.php");